jsongo/jsongo.github.io/_posts/2015-06-22-svn-git-summary.markdown

 git remote add origin https://xxx/path.git git fetch origin master
 {% endhighlight %}
 And the last command can be replaced with `git pull origin master`.
 But they're different. `fetch` only means copying the code to local while `pull` will additionally merge the fetched code with existing file at local.
-There's a detailed disscussion about that, named [`GIT: FETCH AND MERGE, DON’T PULL`](http://longair.net/blog/2009/04/16/git-fetch-and-merge/).
+There's a detailed disscussion about that, named [GIT: FETCH AND MERGE, DON’T PULL](http://longair.net/blog/2009/04/16/git-fetch-and-merge/).

 <a id="sec2"></a>
 > 2. How to add files